webix-hub/docs/data/api/ui.datatable_onafterselect_event.md

 @params:
 - data        object    the selected object
-- preserve    bool      indicates whether the previous selection state should be saved
+- preserve    boolean      indicates whether the previous selection state should be saved

 @example: